 I hate thinking about this section and I hate writing about it to any other mamas reading.
 However, it is important when bringing a child home to prepare financially for the unexpected.
 This is more than just some baby extras or added hospital bills.
 Once you are responsible for a child it is important to plan for events in which you or a family member may need financial protection or care.

 You should make sure your beneficiaries are updated on any policies you currently have and consider adding things like additional life insurance if you do not already have it.
 Think about creating or updating your will to include your wishes for guardianship and financial support.
 You should think about insurance or savings specifically for anything unexpected medically that could cause you/your spouse to be unable to work.
 I have a chronic illness, so these are things that we talk about frequently in our household.
+You also want to prepare for any additional care that your child could need after birth.
 While these topics can be uncomfortable, tackling them is important for security and peace of mind.

 I always recommend doing research beforehand to be as prepared as possible for bringing home a new child.
 There are tons of resources available such as this report that includes interactive graphs to help parents prepare and budget for child related costs.
 Bringing home a child is such a blissful and exciting time!
 Don’t let the heaviness of the financials detract from enjoying every precious moment by being as prepared as possible.
 You got this mama.